Executive Summary

 OS and Kubernetes Authentication

-The Kubernetes APIServer supports configuring the use of an external authorization provider, this meaning for only authenticated and authorized users to access a given cluster.
+The Kubernetes API Server supports configuring the use of an external auth provider, this meaning for only authenticated and authorized users to restrict access to a cluster.
 It is highly recommended to adopt such a mechanism for production clusters.
-Any OAuth or OIDC provider is supported, albeit with varying levels of supporting configuration and authentication proxies.
+Any OAuth or OIDC provider is supported (such as Auth0), albeit with varying levels of supporting configuration and authentication proxies.
 This eliminates the risk of an employee leaving the enterprise with admin-level kubeconfig access for a cluster, and simplified compliance.

 PodSecurity Standards